SoleCodr/Pandas_Profiling/README.md

 # Pandas_Profiling
-This repository shows the use of module pandas_profiling to automate the work in professional manner.
+This repository shows the use of module pandas_profiling to automate the work for Exploratory Data Analysis.

 ### About Pandas_Profiling
 It generates profile reports from a pandas DataFrame.
 The pandas `df.describe()` function is great but a little basic for serious exploratory data analysis. pandas_profiling extends the pandas DataFrame with `df.profile_report()` for quick data analysis.